CingisAlexander/CingisAlexander.github.io/projects.md

 This could be quite useful in the case of defining your loss function or layer in a neural network.

 ### [SQL quick reference](sql_quick_reference.md)
-This is a living project, so I will from time to time, add new useful examples that cover different SQL topics.
-Therefore, is the aim of this project to serve as a quick reference to refresh SQL based on examples.
+This project aims to serve as a quick reference to refresh SQL.
+It is also a living project, i.e., I will from time to time add new useful examples that cover different SQL topics.